thecoddiwompler/SQL-Practice/Investments in 2016/READme.md

 * lon is the longitude of the policy holder's city.
 It's guaranteed that lon is not NULL.
 </br>

-<b> Write an SQL query to report the sum of all total investment values in 2016 tiv_2016, for all policyholders who:</b>
+<b> Write a SQL query to report the sum of all total investment values in 2016 tiv_2016, for all policyholders who:</b>

 * have the same tiv_2015 value as one or more other policyholders, and
 * are not located in the same city like any other policyholder (i.e., the (lat, lon) attribute pairs must be unique).